Aesthetic Medicine Market Size & Share 2026-2035

 • Boston Scientific Corporation

-Aesthetic Medicine Market News:
+Aesthetic Medicine Industry News

 • In January 2024, Bausch Health Companies Inc. and Solta Medical achieved approval for Thermage FLX and the TR-4 Return Pad, approved by the FDA.
 This milestone will expand the company's market access, allowing them to offer innovative aesthetic solutions in the Asia Pacific region and further strengthen their position in the global market.